frontendship/ididit/CONTRIBUTING.md

 ## Things to note before contributing

-- Make sure that the contribution you seek to make is not the iteration of a former issue or hasn't been done by anyone else.
+- Ensure that the contribution you seek to make is not a duplicate of a previous issue or hasn't been done by anyone else.
 - If you face with a problem, open up an issue for it.
 - For a change you await or want, open up an issue.
 - Open up an issue in order to add a new feature.